Neville Talbot: Family

 He was the third child and second son of his parents.
 His father, Edward Stuart Talbot, a younger son of a younger son of the house of Shrewsbury was the first Warden of Keble College, Oxford, and later Vicar of Leeds, and thereafter successively Bishop of Rochester, Southwark and Winchester.
 His mother, Lavinia Talbot, was a promoter of women's education.

 Neville had two brothers, the elder of whom, Edward, was to join the Community of the Resurrection, and the younger, Gilbert, was to be killed in action in the Ypres Salient in 1915.
 Of his sisters, Mary married Lionel Ford, the Headmaster of Repton and Harrow and later Dean of York, while Lavinia was, after his wife's death, to keep house for him and bring up his children.

 Schooling

 When Neville was nine his family moved to Leeds.
 Neville attended the Grammar School, and then was at Haileybury from 1892 to 1899.

 Military service

-He joined the Army in 1898, just in time for the Boer War.
+Talbot joined the Militia on 23 May 1898 as a second lieutenant in the 6th Battalion Rifle Brigade (The Prince Consort's Own).
+He transferred to a regular army appointment with the 1st battalion on 17 May 1899, shortly before the Second Boer War started later the same year.
 Military life had an attraction for certain sides of Neville's character.
 It appealed to a certain simplicity in him and the need for courage.
 Neville was inclined to go straight at things, without weighing the risk.
 He blurted out untimely truths.
 The discipline of the Army did not affect him much.
 The Boer War was not a very good school for that.
 Much of it was like a shooting party, and the hazardous self-exposure in the clear air of the veldt remained his first taste of danger.
+Promoted to lieutenant on 27 June 1900, he stayed in South Africa after the war ended in June 1902, and was in October that year appointed temporary to the staff as aide-de-camp to General Sir Neville Lyttelton, Commanding troops in the South African colonies.